 14.1 Information about the Privacy Act 1988 (Cth) and the Australian Privacy Principles is available from the Federal Privacy Commissioner.

-14.2 If you want to make a complaint about Hotspotting’s management of your personal information, or wish to correct information held by us or are seeking further information, please contact Allison Bright using the contact details set out below.
+14.2 If you want to make a complaint about Hotspotting’s management of your personal information, or wish to correct information held by us or are seeking further information, please contact our office using the contact details set out below.
 You will be contacted about your complaint as soon as reasonably practicable and Hotspotting will attempt to resolve it with you.